eko-nr/linux-to-windows/README.md

 - ISO file is cached in `/opt/vm-isos/` for future use
 - The installer builds libvirt 11.8.0 from source if not already installed
 - Default network is NAT (requires port forwarding for external access)
+- All utility scripts are organized in the `scripts/` directory

 ## ⚠️ Security Warnings